-Ofsted are changing the way they inspect and report on schools.
+Ofsted have changed the way they inspect and report on schools.

-With the new Education Inspection Framework coming into force in September 2019, they have written a short ‘explainer text’ for parents on how these changes will affect them.
+With the new Education Inspection Framework, Ofsted have written a short ‘explainer text’ for parents on how these changes will affect them.

 A child can start school in the September after they turn four.

 All applications for a starting school place in September 2022 must be made to your home authority – if you are unsure if your child lives in Somerset, you can check whether we are your local authority for school admissions.

 If your child is due to start school in September 2022 you are advised to carefully read the Primary Admissions Guide before making your application.
 This contains everything you need to know in order to make your school place application including information on the different types of school, published admission numbers and the criteria used to allocate places at schools and academies.

 The closing date for starting school applications was 15 January 2022.
 Please use the button below to make a late application.

 This form has 3 pages and should take 6 to 8 minutes to complete.